 In the early parts of flowering, crimson-colored buds are seen but later on, gives rise to flowers that have soft pink with light violet tones on the exterior part and golden yellow interiors.
 Despite its aesthetic qualities, it is listed as an invasive species in Illinois.

-L. sempervirens is also known as the trumpet honeysuckle.
+L. sempervirens is also known as the trumpet honeysuckle or coral honeysuckle.
 This species is widely known to be flamboyant as it showcases its beauty by giving off bundles of flowers.
 Each flower has a brick-red exterior with a striking yellow throat inside.

 Due to its trumpet-like structure, this species’ flowers tend to be more attractive to hummingbirds.
 Hence, expect some feathered visitors in your landscape.